allegroai/clearml/README.md

 pip install clearml
 ```

-Connect your computer to the server by [creating credentials](https://app.community.clear.ml/profile), then execute the command
+Connect the ClearML SDK to the server by [creating credentials](https://app.community.clear.ml/profile), then execute the command
 below and follow the instructions:

 ```bash